AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * Fixed an issue that could display an error message when clicking a web application link within a Line message.
 * Fixed an issue that could prevent Microsoft Dynamics CRM from retrieving all entities.
 (NEO-24528)
 * Fixed an issue that deleted the **Incremental query** activity history after running the cleanup workflow.
+* Fixed an issue when creating a mid-sourcing external account where the NmsMidSourcing_LastBroadLog_&lt;InternalName&gt; option was missing